Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 ex_pred_100 <- predict(cv_lasso, newx = ex_newx, s = "lambda.1se")[1] round(c(predicted = ex_pred_100, actual = y[100]), 2) #> predicted actual #> 32.04 33.40

-Explanation: s = "lambda.1se" picks the more conservative CV lambda. newx must be a matrix, so we slice with drop = FALSE to keep the matrix shape.
+Explanation: s = "lambda.1se" picks the more conservative CV lambda. newx must be a matrix, so we slice with drop = FALSE to keep the matrix shape and not collapse to a vector.

 Practice Exercises